 1 teaspoon fresh thyme

 sea salt and freshly ground black pepper to taste

 Heat the olive oil in a medium pot over medium-low heat.
+Add the onion and sauté until translucent, about 5 minutes.
 Add the garlic and sauté for 30 seconds.
-Add the onion and sauté a few minutes until translucent.
 Add the tomatoes, fresh thyme, red pepper flakes, and season with sea salt and freshly ground black pepper.
-Bring to a boil over high heat, reduce to a simmer for 15-20 minutes.
+Bring to a boil over high heat, reduce to a simmer a continue cooking until it thickens, 15-20 minutes.